cjmalloy/jasper/README.md

 that adding a KMS to your internal tools is quick and easy.
 It will index all of your content in a single place.
 Organize with hierarchical tags, track sources and citations and visualize as a graph.

+See [Jasper-UI](https://github.com/cjmalloy/jasper-ui) for documentation on the reference client.

 ## Standards
 Jasper is a standard data model and API.
 While JSON is used in this document, Jasper may be generalised to other presentations, such as XML, YAML, or TOML.